-(Disclaimer: This is an opinion piece.
+Disclaimer: This is an opinion piece.
 My intention in posting this is not to offend or judge anyone who may write heated book reviews.
-I have in the past.
-This is just an encouragement to reconsider and think of the author before saying things that are unwarranted.)
+I have in the past, before I became an author.
+This is just an encouragement to reconsider and think of the author before saying things that are ultimately unhelpful or mean-spirited.

 Consider the Author